Jeethanxx01/Enterprise-E-Commerce-Microservices-Platform/README.md

 - **Order Service**: Uses Spring Boot and MongoDB for managing transactional order data.
 - **AI Service**: Implemented using Flask and integrates with Google's Gemini LLM.

-The React-based frontend provides a responsive and interactive UI with client-side validation.
-It displays live product availability and includes character-limited review input (e.g., 100 characters max).
-Edge cases like product unavailability during checkout—even if it was available during carting—are gracefully handled with appropriate messaging, ensuring data integrity and a seamless user experience.
+The frontend is a modern, responsive React application built using Create React App (CRA), styled with Material-UI and Bootstrap for a clean and user-friendly interface.
+It features a modular structure with reusable components, custom hooks, and well-organized routing using React Router DOM.
+Axios is used for seamless communication with backend services.
+The interface includes client-side validation, character-limited reviews (e.g., 100 characters max), and gracefully handles edge cases such as product unavailability during checkout.
+The application is optimized for performance and follows standard development and deployment practices, making it suitable for scalable web platforms.

 ### 🟨 2.
 Asynchronous & Synchronous Communication
 The system uses REST APIs for synchronous communication and Apache Kafka for asynchronous messaging to ensure loose coupling and scalability.